bruceravel/demeter/documents/Athena/_sources/forward.txt

 - The `sphinxcontrib-bibtex
   <https://sphinxcontrib-bibtex.readthedocs.org/en/latest/>`_
-  package, which is Sphinx extension for BibTeX style citations.
+  package, which is a Sphinx extension for BibTeX style citations.

 - The `sphinxtr <https://github.com/jterrace/sphinxtr>`_ package,
-  which is Sphinx extension for supporting a few LaTeX environments.
+  which is a Sphinx extension for supporting a few LaTeX environments.
   Currently, the ``subfig`` package is used for grouping figures, but the ``numfig`` package is not used for figure numbering.